-The African Penguin Festival in Simonstown is this year taking place on 7 October 2017.
+The African Penguin Festival in Simon's Town near Cape Town will take place every year in October/November.
 Don't miss the penguin release and see the funny birds running, or better waddling, into the Indian ocean waters at this popular South African beach!

 Did you know that the penguin colony at Boulders Beach in Simonstown is one of the biggest in Southern Africa.
 While international Penguin Day is celebrated annually in April, the South African 'Penguin Awareness Day' is celebrated in October.
 There are various events held on this day, one of the biggest in South Africa is the Festival in Simonstown where in the morning penguins are released into the wild at Seaforth Beach and then a fun festival will be held on the navy base's sports fields.
-The penguin release will take place at 10h00 and the family festival will start at 11h00 on Saturday 7 October 2017.
+The penguin release usually takes place at 10h00 and the family festival will start at 11h00.

 The mainland penguin colony at Boulders Beach near Simonstown is one of 27 recorded penguin colonies in Southern Africa.
 Boulders houses one of two mainland penguin nesting sites.
 The other one is near Betty's Bay (roughly 150km to the east of Cape Town) which is well worth a visit too!